-Achilles tendonitis affects both men and women athletes who run at all levels, from recreational jogging to competitive marathoners.
+Achilles tendonitis affects both men and women athletes who run at all levels, from recreational joggers to competitive marathoners.
 Running puts a lot of impact on the Achilles tendon with every foot strike, especially for long distances when you are fatigued.
 It can be treated with self-care strategies, but if it persists or worsens, the runner should see a physiotherapist for diagnosis and treatment.

 This article will provide you with information about Achilles tendonitis so you can recognize it when it happens to you.
 Learn what treatments are available and how physiotherapy can help prevent foot and ankle pain in the future!